Shrewsbury and Chester Railway: Conflict with the LNWR

-The LNWR chairman, Mark Huish, was accustomed to aggressive business tactics, and prohibited the sale of tickets to Wolverhampton from Chester station, and had S&CR and BL&CJR publicity defaced, and banned omnibuses put on to by-pass the obstruction.
+The London and North Western Railway (LNWR) chairman, Mark Huish, was accustomed to aggressive business tactics, and prohibited the sale of tickets to Wolverhampton from Chester station, and had Shrewsbury and Chester Railway (S&CR) and Birkenhead, Lancashire and Cheshire Junction Railway (BL&CJR) publicity defaced, and banned omnibuses put on to by-pass the obstruction.
 The BL&CJR board was intimidated by the LNWR action and at first submitted to the pressure; but in 1850 its shareholders protested at the loss of business, and co-operation with the S&CR was resumed.
 (The shareholders had discovered that three times as much traffic was being received from the Shrewsbury line as from the LNWR.

 In January 1851 the S&BR and the S&CR formed a traffic agreement with the GWR.
 The LNWR retaliated with a series of extremely improper business practices, including the forging of a traffic agreement using a false company seal.
-The S&CR obtained running powers over the whole of the Birkenhead line, enshrined in Act of Parliament, and the S&BR and the S&CR decided to merge with the GWR.
+The S&CR obtained running powers over the whole of the Birkenhead line, enshrined in the Shrewsbury and Chester Railway (Birkenhead Station) Act 1851 (14 & 15 Vict. c. cxxxi), and the S&BR and the S&CR decided to merge with the GWR.
 At first this was refused by Parliament; the collaborative grouping continued nevertheless, and become known as “the Associated Companies”.